GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/2_method.typ

 The consequent #acr("STFT") counts 337 frequency bins.

 *Audio chunking.*
-We finally extract at most five short chunks of 320ms (i.e. 16 frames) from the global #acr("STFT")s.
+We finally extract at most five short chunks of 320ms (i.e., 16 frames) from the global #acr("STFT")s.
 This duration constitutes a tradeoff between detection latency and performance.
 The longer the method is offered to listen, the more accurate the results will be.
 However, in a dynamic robotics context, which we ultimately target, we cannot afford to use long audio sequences to infer the source positions.